Magnesium Glycinate vs Citrate: Which Type is Best for You?

 How do I know if I need a magnesium supplement?

-If you're ever unsure of which form is the right fit for you, speak with your medical professional.
+If you're ever unsure of which form is the right fit for you, speak with your healthcare provider.
 You can take a magnesium lab blood test to check your current blood serum levels.

 What should I look for when buying magnesium?